frankban/django-endless-pagination/doc/digg_pagination.rst

     {% show_pages %}

 That's it!

-If you want to display only previous and next links (in a page-by-page pagination) you need to use the lower level ``get_pages`` templatetag (see :doc:`templatetags_reference`), e.g.:
+If you only want to display previous and next links (in a page-by-page pagination) you have to use the lower level ``get_pages`` templatetag (see :doc:`templatetags_reference`), e.g.: